meet-javiya0/readme_genius/README.md

 # readme_genius
-This app is for the creating the file on browser with least efforts.
+This app is for the creating the file on browser with least efforts